Nick and Sharon: Infidelities, Cassie's death and divorce (2000–06)

 Matt Clark was re-introduced by Rick Hearst (pictured) under the identity Carter Mills, having undergone severe plastic surgery.

 In 2000, Nick and Sharon experienced a health scare when Cassie nearly had tuberculosis, but ended up being okay.
 The couple became the new owners of the Crimson Lights coffeehouse, their teenage hang-out spot.
 Having undergone severe cosmetic surgery, Matt Clark (now played by Rick Hearst) returned to Genoa City under the fake identity 'Carter Mills' and began working at the coffeehouse where he schemed with Larry Warton (David "Shark" Fralick) to frame Nick for selling drugs.
 Matt became a "beloved" employee and Sharon invited him over to the ranch, where he attempted to drug and date rape her but failed.
 His plan to have Nick thrown in jail worked, and he lured Sharon to an isolated cabin where he nearly raped her until help showed up and he ran.
 Matt was driven off a cliff in a car driven by the unstable Tricia Dennison (Sabryn Genet).
 A dying Matt told Nick that he raped Sharon, and later pulled out his own ventilator and framed Nick for his death; Nick was arrested again but eventually freed.
 Sharon became pregnant and Nick believed it was Matt's child, and wanted her to give it up for adoption.
 They argued, causing Sharon to fall and give birth to a stillborn baby-girl which was later confirmed through DNA testing to be, in fact, Nick's child.
 They drifted apart and the marriage began to breakdown.
 Sharon became hostile towards Nick, resenting him, and she left him.
 Months later, they came close to a reunion.
-Sharon mistakenly believed Nick slept with Grace again, so she slept with the Newman handyman, Diego Guittierez (Greg Vaughan).
+Sharon mistakenly believed Nick had sex with Grace again, so she had sex with the Newman handyman, Diego Guittierez (Greg Vaughan).
 Angry, Nick assaulted Diego and had sex with Grace, which he immediately regretted.
 Sharon and Nick spent the Christmas of 2002 together for the sake of the kids, but once it was finished, Sharon realized she needed to move on and decided to file for divorce.